samreality4/MovieProject/README.md

 # movieproject

-A wonderful app that displays the most popular and trending movies.
+A wonderful app that displays the most popular and best trending movies.

 ## Features